The internship and job search can be overwhelming, but there are many resources available to you.

 Internships at OSU

-PROMISE internships: paid summer internships geared towards historically underrepresented students, available for juniors or seniors with a cummulative GPA of 2.5 or higher.
+PROMISE internships: paid summer internships geared towards historically underrepresented students, available for juniors or seniors with a cumulative GPA of 2.5 or higher.

 Healthy Youth Program Internships: part of the Linus Pauling Institute, inters gain professional experience in the areas of nutrition education, garden education, community food systems, urban agriculture, and community outreach.